 A cloudy day at an architectural marvel

 After my 15 hour flight in V Australia Business Class from LAX to Sydney, I decided to spend some time in the fresh air rather than hopping on another flight right away.
-I was pretty well rested after my flight, but I wanted to spend some time enjoying a great city instead of spending that time in Cairns.
+I was pretty well rested after my flight, but I wanted to spend some time enjoying a great city instead of additional time in Cairns.

 I was there in the morning, so there was a selection of breads with toasters available.
 There was also a selection of cold cereals, fruit, yogurt (or yoghurt) and bircher muesli.
 I’m not a coffee drinker, but I noticed a full service expresso machine staffed with a barista making various coffee drinks upon request.
 I unfortunately didn’t get any good photos of the food options.